Part 2 of Our Series on GLP-1 Nutrition and Dietary Counseling

 Speaking of answers, we’re aware that most people come away from this subject looking for more of them.
 It’s a new, fast-changing, and unexplored field of practice, even for people who have been in the nutritional world for a while.

-So we have put together a list of some of the most common questions that people also ask about becoming a nutritionist specialized in GLP-1 counseling.
+We have compiled a list of frequently asked questions about becoming a nutritionist specializing in GLP-1 counseling.
 Chances are, if you didn’t find what you were looking for above, it will be right in here.

 Is There a Difference Between Specializing in Treating GLP-1 Patients on Wegovy versus Ozempic?

-Wegovy is primarily a weight loss drug while Ozempic is made to treat type 2 diabetes.
+Wegovy is primarily a weight loss drug, while Ozempic is made to treat type 2 diabetes.
 However, although the dosages can be different, both are based on the same drug, semaglutide, and carry the same effects and side effects.
-So the work for nutritionists in both cases takes the same knowledge and expertise.
+In both cases, the work for nutritionists requires the same knowledge and expertise.

 Of course, since the goals may be different for each type of patient, there’s a chance that many dietitians will end up with one group or the other by default.
 For example, someone in a bariatric health practice is probably going to see more Wegovy patients.

 On the other hand, there’s also a lot of overlap between the two groups—obesity is a key risk factor for type 2 diabetes.
-So it may just depend on the discretion of the provider.
+Therefore, it may depend on the provider’s discretion.

 Are There Any Restrictions on Who Can Become a GLP-1 Nutrition Counseling Specialist?

-Currently, there aren’t any special rules about who can offer GLP-1 nutrition counseling beyond existing state laws governing nutritionists.
+Currently, there are no special rules governing who can offer GLP-1 nutrition counseling beyond existing state laws regulating nutritionists.
 In some states, this means that you may be able to counsel clients without a license.
 In others, you’ll need a standard license or professional certification.

-Although there are multiple organizations offering national professional certification for nutritionists, there isn’t any rule about what certs are allowed to perform GLP-1 nutrition counseling.
-However, it may be more likely that nutritionist certifications that are already more health and wellness-focused like AND or CNCB are a better choice versus sport and performance certs like those from ISSA or NASM.
+Although multiple organizations are offering national professional certification for nutritionists, there is no rule about which certifications are allowed to perform GLP-1 nutrition counseling.
+However, it may be more likely that nutritionist certifications that are already more health and wellness-focused, such as those from AND or CNCB, are a better choice than sport and performance certifications like those from ISSA or NASM.

 What Is the Best Degree To Earn for a Nutritionist Planning To Specialize In GLP-1 Counseling?